Miles-Murphy/vis_final_project/README.md

 ## Usage

 This project is specifically designed to examine Flight data (one of the recommended data options) for the final data visualization portion the Data Analyst Nanodegree.
-It focuses on flight data from 1988 and 2007 and further wrangled it to examine only flights to and from Pittsburgh, PA.
+The exploratory analysis focuses on flight data from 1988 and 2007 and further wrangled it to examine only flights to and from Pittsburgh, PA.
+The explanatory analysis examines only delayed flights to and from Pittsburgh in 2007.
+The data can be found by following this URL https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7 and downloading the 1988 and 2007 databases.
 These choices were made related to the Analyst/Author's personal investment in these years and the city.

 ## References